Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 LAST_ACK_SEQNO = ACK_SEQNO
 ~~~

 Step 5.
-If calculated at Step 3 congestion window size CWND_SIZE is greater
+If the congestion window size CWND_SIZE calculated at Step 3 is greater
 than the upper threshold MAX_CWND_SIZE, slow start phase ends.
 Set the packet sending period PKT_SND_PERIOD as follows: